 Mechanical instability is defined by the presence of one or more of the following: 1. instability (angulation ≥ 5 degrees or translation ≥ 3 mm on flexion/extension radiographs), 2. decreased disc height by > 2 mm, but dependent upon the spinal level.
 3. Grade II or more listhesis.
 4. TLICS equal or greater than 5.
 5. Unstable burst fracture.

-• - Failed conservative treatment (physical therapy, bed rest, medications, spinal injections, manipulations, or transcutaneous electrical nerve stimulation) for a minimum period of 3 months prior to study enrollment.
+• - Failed conservative treatment (physical therapy, bed rest, medications, spinal injections, manipulations, or transcutaneous electrical nerve stimulation) for a minimum period of 3 months prior to study enrollment (if the patient undergoes elective surgery).

 Exclusion Criteria: